Custom Topology

 Examples

 Labs in the Demo Marketplace are maintained with external GitLab repositories.
-Here you can find the topology.dot file used to build the lab and use it as a reference.
+Here you can find the topology.dot or topology.json file used to build the lab and use it as a reference.
 To access the files, select Documentation on any lab in the Demo Marketplace.
-It will direct you to the demo’s GitLab repository for the lab, where you can download the .dot file used for the demo topology.
+It will direct you to the demo’s GitLab repository, where you can download the file used for the demo topology.

-To upload a DOT file to Air, navigate to air.nvidia.com/simulations.
+To import and upload a DOT or JSON topology file to Air, navigate to air.nvidia.com/simulations.

 1. Select Create Simulation.